 The Case for Containerized Environments

 The most effective argument in the case for the use of containers is one that has propelled technology innovations for years – efficiency.
-By their very nature, containers require fewer system resources than traditional or hardware virtual machine environments because [use the reasons we explained earlier].
+By their very nature, containers require fewer system resources than traditional or hardware virtual machine environments.
 With less overhead, increased portability, and a pathway to better application development, proponents of containers will tell you that the benefits outweigh the perceived challenges.
 Outside of creating an easier environment for developers, containerized environments can provide benefits to the end-user as well.
 For the end-user, Continuous Integration (CI) and Continuous Delivery/Deployment (CD) allow for applications’ code to be deployed to production-ready environments much quicker.
 This allows for better customer satisfaction with the product expediting bug fixes and new feature deployment.

 While containers are increasing in popularity, industry-wide adoption of this tech innovation has yet to happen.
 Developers, CIOs, and other IT professionals are justifiably concerned about the challenges surrounding the use and deployment of containers across their networks.
 Recent industry analysis of the adoption of containers showed that one in five developers see security issues as the biggest challenge while other, more non-technical issues such as a lack of experience and expertise also present challenges.
 In part two of our series, we tackle how organizations can mitigate these challenges starting with choosing the right container technology solutions to meet their ever-evolving needs.